 After the holiday season, many residents are left wondering what can be done with their discarded “live” Christmas tree.
-There are several options to repurpose your trees to benefit wildlife, your yard, and even your pond.
+There are several options to repurpose the trees to benefit wildlife, a yard, and even a pond.

 In the Yard

 Living habitats require food, water, and shelter.
-Adding an old Christmas tree to your yard or pond will enhance the natural environment by complementing an existing habitat and adding several benefits:
+Adding an old Christmas tree to a yard or pond will enhance the natural environment by complementing an existing habitat and adding several benefits:

 - Organic matter is added to the land through decomposition, providing additional nutrients in the soil, which help to enhance plant growth and benefit wildlife.